 The mix of market homes on sites of 9 or fewer units will provide at least 50% of 1-2 bedroom units to take into account Foxton's identified need for smaller homes for both first-time buyers and older people downsizing.

-Homes intended for the lifetime occupation by the older generation should conform to Building Regulations Standards M4(2).
+In homes intended for the lifetime occupation by the older generation, conformity to Building Regulations Standards M4(2) is encouraged.

 Affordable Housing